 CS 450 Computer Graphics (4)

 A conceptual and programmatic introduction to raster and vector graphics.
 Topics include object-oriented graphics application programming interfaces, hierarchical modeling, concepts of scene graphs, geometric transformations and transform groups, behaviors for animation and interaction, interactive tools for geometries and behaviors, classical application programming interfaces, web-related graphics technologies, and graphics file formats.
-Prerequisites: CS 240 and MAT 115.
+Prerequisite: CS 240.